 Local church work, Zimbabwe

 After finishing at Gordon College, I moved back to Oxford, UK, where I had studied for a year as a visiting scholar during my time at Gordon.
 I worked in a vibrant city centre evangelical church as study assistant to the rector for the two years.
 This was a great learning experience both intellectually and practically for future ministry.
 Moving to Oxford also enabled me to marry my lovely British fiancée (now wife).
 In November 2014 we moved back to my native Zimbabwe where I work long term in the local church, preaching, pastoring and making Christ know.
 Lord willing, I also hope to be able to contribute to theological education in Zimbabwe in the future.

 Bethany Walton 2011

 Graduate Student in Occupational Therapy

 I met the people (students, faculty and staff) who would change and define my life at Gordon College; they were the ones who were sensitive to God and the needs of their fellow man, daily modeling perseverance to know God and make Him known, whether in personal, academic or community circles.
 Biblical Studies showed me my passion for understanding God’s Word and “doing” practical theology.
-I’ve just begun graduate work in Occupational Therapy, with anticipated graduation in December 2016, at the Sage Colleges in Troy, NY, where it is my continued desire to bring Jesus into wherever I am.
+I am doing graduate work in Occupational Therapy, with anticipated graduation in December 2016, at the Sage Colleges in Troy, NY, where it is my continued desire to bring Jesus into wherever I am.

 John Muthersbaugh 2011